 Basic pricing strategies

 Once you know what exactly your offerings are, whether the duration of the program is fixed or flexible, what outcome you are looking at with your coachee, etc., you can select a strategy for pricing coaching packages.
-Some of the basic pricing strategies are:
+Some of the basic pricing strategies (or coaching packages examples) are:

 It is the most basic and straightforward form of pricing strategy where your client pays you for every hour of coaching.
 This is quite popular among new coaches or if you aren’t sure of the overall duration of your program right in the beginning.
 However, on the flip side, this form of pricing isn’t sustainable in the long run.